Verca/tic-tac-toe/doc/howToModuleGuide.md

 ## 4. Load items
 When user clics to the button, we want to trigger action which will load more items to the list.
 ####1.
 Register `loadItems' action
-To register action `loadItems` place this code to the `actions` object at the line 5 in the `actions/actions.js`
+To register action `loadItems` place this code to the `actions` object at line 5 in the `actions/actions.js`

 ```javascript
     LOAD_ITEMS: 'loadItems',